illinois-cs419/illinois-cs419.github.io/_assignments/mp3.md

 + Rendered in perspective
 + A skyboxed scene that can can be switched between:
-  1. A London street (images provided below)
+  1. A London street (images provided below)[]
-  2. A scene you capture using a camera and convert into a cubemap (instructions below)
+  2. A scene you capture using a camera and convert into a cubemap (instructions below)[]
 + Allow the user view to orbit around the teapot.
 + A control in the HTML that allows the user to switch between
   1. simply shading the teapot
   2. making the teapot reflective
-  3. making the teapot refractive.
+  3. making the teapot refractive

 + Your code should use a cubemap for the required texture effects.
-  1. **Reflection on the teapot should always be consistent with the scene rendered on the skybox**
+  1. Reflection on the teapot should always be consistent with the scene rendered on the skybox.
-  2. When using the cube map on the teapot, you do not have to also use Phong relection.
+  2. When using the cube map on the teapot, you do not have to also use Phong reflection.

 Your app should look something like the image above.